Mostafa-Hassan-Mostafa/E-Commerce-Sales-Analysis/README.md

 ## 📂 Files in this Repository
 - `E-Commerce_Dashboard.pbix`: The interactive Power BI dashboard file.
-- `samplesuperstore_2.xlsx`: The cleaned dataset used for the analysis.
+- `samplesuperstore.xlsx`: The cleaned dataset used for the analysis.
 - `Dashboard.png`: Screenshot of the final dashboard.

 ## 🚀 How to Use